 Economic Justice Events

-Attend a meeting to get involved in the Justice for Farmworkers Campaign with BJ.
+Get involved in the Justice for Farmworkers Campaign.
 We are asking questions, having conversations, and educating the community to expand our collective understanding of ethical consumption.
-In doing so, we aim to acknowledge the predominately immigrant laborers who make New York’s multi-billion dollar agricultural economy possible.
+In doing so, we aim to acknowledge the predominantly immigrant laborers who make New York’s multi-billion dollar agricultural economy possible.
 Through the passage of the Farmworkers Fair Labor Practices Act, we hope to ensure that laborers who produce the food on which New Yorkers depend can have the dignity and equality they deserve.
-If you are interested in attending these meetings or have questions, please contact Lisa.